 Joseph D. “Seph” Petta

-- Negotiating the extension of protections, including limits on “piecemeal” development and building that could increase wildfire risk, to hundreds of thousands of acres of the Cleveland National Forest.
+- Negotiated the extension of protections, including limits on “piecemeal” development and building that could increase wildfire risk, to hundreds of thousands of acres of the Cleveland National Forest.

 Community Service, Publications, and Recognitions

 - Northern California Super Lawyer Rising Star, 2022.

 - Member, League of California Cities’ Committee on Attorney Development and Succession.

 - Author (former), California Bar Environmental Law Section’s Environmental Law Update.

 - Sky Stanfield, Seph Petta and Sara Baldwin Auck, Interstate Renewable Energy Council, Inc., Charging Ahead: An Energy Storage Guide for Policymakers (Apr.
 2017).

 - Sky Stanfield, Erica McConnell, and Seph Petta, “A New Frontier: The Interconnection of Energy Storage,” Greentech Media (Jan.
 4, 2018).

 - Seph Petta, “Funding Public Transit in California After Proposition 26,” Public Law Journal (Vol. 36, No. 1, Winter 2013).